BEST FULL BODY WORKOUT

 BARBELL HIP THRUST

 Our next exercise selection works the posterior chain, focusing on the hinge movement pattern with this lift.
-More importantly, we’ll be working on developing the overlooked aspect of glute muscle participation in a hinge.
+More importantly, we’ll be working on developing the overlooked aspect of gluteal muscle participation in a hinge.

-Exercise Notes: Starting position for this lift is lying on the gym floor with knees bent and a bar across your lap.
-Drive your pelvis up from the floor into bridge position.
+- Drive your pelvis up from the floor into bridge position.
 Don’t load up super heavy weight to try to get in the 5 rep range, because we want to focus on driving this with the glute muscle.
-Instead, drop down to lighter weights in the 10-15 reps range and perform 3-4 sets to focus on driving this explosive movement.

 BARBELL BENCH PRESS

-Now we move on to one of the most foundational movement patterns for push, and a great chest exercise for hypertrophy, which is the Barbell Bench Press performed on a flat bench.
+Now we move on to one of the most foundational movement patterns for push, and a great chest muscles exercise for hypertrophy, which is the Barbell Bench Press performed on a flat bench.
 This is perhaps the most common chest movement, but once again it’s important to use proper form in this lift to avoid the risk of injury.

-Exercise Notes: If you don’t feel adequately loose at this point, do a few warmup sets of the bench press.
-Attack this with 3 sets of 5 using heavier weight, and try to progressively overload from workout to workout to increase your bench press strength.
+- Attack this with 3 sets of 5 using heavier weight, and try to progressively overload from workout to workout to increase your bench press strength.

 WEIGHTED CHINUP